- General Best Practices

 Share Updates from Your School or District Leaders

-Part of the appeal of LinkedIn is getting professional updates from thought leaders related to a specific industry, which could be your school or district.
-Orange Unified School District recently did this for the new school year and shared a post on the welcome message from the district’s superintendent.
+Part of the appeal of LinkedIn is getting professional updates from thought leaders.
+Orange Unified School District often does this by sharing messages from the district’s superintendent.

 Use LinkedIn Groups to Share Specific Content with Your Target Audiences

 Groups are the best way to organize and share your LinkedIn content with your followers as they allow schools to keep followers interested and helps them stay updated in one place.
 They can be featured on the main page of your school’s profile to drive traffic, but they’re also searchable across LinkedIn.
 Your groups can focus on specific audiences, like alumni, faculty, parents, etc. You can even make groups based on contacts within certain locations, as Taft School does here.

 Having your groups be private may be best practice if you plan to share sensitive information to those specific groups.
 However, there will be a “Request to join” button for outside members to join.
 If you choose to make your group private, we recommend writing a brief summary about the group, and include the types of content and conversations shared, and any requirements for joining.
 Taft does this well.

 When an individual creates his or her LinkedIn profile, they have the option to select their education history, which plays a key role in identifying your school’s alumni network on LinkedIn.
 School professionals who work specifically with alumni or fundraising efforts can use LinkedIn to connect with these individuals, learn more about what they’re up to, and share the latest happenings at the school itself that alumni may be interested in hearing more about.

 For example, Zurich International School features its alumni network throughout its LinkedIn page by pulling in the number of individuals who are considered alumni (over 1,500!).